History of Camilo Doval in Timeline

 In 2021, Camilo Doval made his Major League Baseball (MLB) debut with the San Francisco Giants.

 In 2021, Doval split his time between the Triple-A West Sacramento River Cats and the major league Giants.
-While pitching for the River Cats in July 2021, he threw a pitch timed at 104.5 mph.
-For the 2021 season with the River Cats, he was 3–0 with one save and a 4.99 ERA.
+While pitching for the River Cats in July 2021, Doval threw a pitch that was timed at 104.5 mph.

 2022: First Full Season as Closer

-The 2022 season was Doval's first full season in the major leagues, and his first full season as the Giants' closer.
-He finished the season with 6-6, 27 saves and a 2.53 ERA.
-His average fastball velocity was in the fastest 1% in MLB.
+The 2022 season was Doval's first full season in the major leagues and as the Giants' closer.
+He achieved 27 saves, a 2.53 ERA, and struck out 80 batters in 67.2 innings.

-In May 2023, Doval was named NL Reliever of the Month for the third time in his career.
+In May 2023, Doval was named NL Reliever of the Month, his third such career award.
 He converted all 11 of his save opportunities with a 1.32 ERA and 23 strikeouts.

-On July 2, 2023, Doval was named to the NL All-Star team for the 2023 MLB All-Star Game.
-He led both leagues with 24 saves at the time of his selection and became the winning pitcher in the All-Star Game.
+On July 2, 2023, Doval was named to the NL All-Star team for the 2023 MLB All-Star Game, leading both leagues with 24 saves.
+He was also the winning pitcher in the All-Star Game.